enoshamof2021/UPNG_Smart_Attendence_Recorder/README.md

 # UPNG_Smart_Attendence_Recorder
-AI-Assisted Attendance System integrated with Moodle for UPNG.
+An Automated Attendance System integrated with Moodle for UPNG.